 The biclausal wh-questions in (3) contain a global ambiguity, as the fronted locative wh-phrase can be attached to either the main clause VP (tell someone) or the embedded clause VP (catch butterflies).
 Importantly, the surface order of the two VPs is different in English and Japanese: the main clause VP completes first in English, but it is the embedded clause VP that completes first in Japanese, due to its verb-final word order.
 Here, if the active gap filling mechanism guides the completion of filler-gap dependencies, then it is predicted that the wh-phrase should be preferentially associated with the first VP in the sentence, namely, the main clause preference in English (i.e. answering the location for the telling event), and the embedded clause preference in Japanese (i.e. answering the location for the butterfly-catching event; see Aoshima et al., 2004 for reading time evidence for an embedded clause association bias in Japanese adults).
-A series of Ouestion-after-Story tasks with adults and children confirmed this prediction: Englishspeaking adults and 5-year-olds systematically preferred the main clause association in sentences like (3a) (cf. de Villiers et al., 1990; de Villiers, Roeper, Bland-Stewart, & Pearson, 2008), and Japanese-speaking adults and 5-year-olds showed a systematic preference for the embedded clause association in (3b), despite the fact that the story stimuli were identical in English and Japanese experiments.
+A series of Question-after-Story tasks with adults and children confirmed this prediction: Englishspeaking adults and 5-year-olds systematically preferred the main clause association in sentences like (3a) (cf. de Villiers et al., 1990; de Villiers, Roeper, Bland-Stewart, & Pearson, 2008), and Japanese-speaking adults and 5-year-olds showed a systematic preference for the embedded clause association in (3b).
+Given that the story stimuli were identical in English and Japanese experiments, the robust first VP association preference across English and Japanese receives a straightforward explanation if children were actively completing the filler-gap dependency.